Jonathan Haidt Insights

 It is that last idea — that kids are being protected from all the risk and discomfort that engender bravery and resilience — that he and Let Grow co-founder Lenore Skenazy unpack in their Reason Magazine article, The Fragile Generation.

-Jonathan is concerned about “safetyism.”
+Jonathan has long been concerned about “safetyism.”
 That’s the practice of treating everything kids do/see/try on their own as physically, emotionally, or educationally dangerous.
 (They could get hurt!
 They could fall behind!).
 But instead of helping kids, the increase in overprotection and intervention is making kids anxious and depressed.
 His antidote is to give kids more unstructured, unsupervised free time and free play — and no social media till the teen years.

 Jonathan’s body of work seems to grow exponentially, even as he testifies to Congress, appears on TV, lectures around the world, and sits down at his computer to write two books simultaneously.
 (Who does that?
 While being a full time NYU professor — and dad of two?)